 Instant Pot recipes are quick and easy, especially when you are looking to cut the cooking time.
 We love pressure cooking Artichokes and also making Scalloped Potatoes, they are perfect to serve on the side.

 Cooking beets in the pressure cooker are one of the easiest ways to prepare them.
-We usually cook a larger batch and store in the fridge to use on salads over a few days.
+We usually cook a larger batch and store it in the fridge to use on salads over a few days.
 We also enjoy serving them as a side dish, drizzled with olive oil, sea salt, and some chopped parsley.

 What are the benefits of eating beets?